Hiekkan/Muse_website/README.md

-# Muse_website
+# Project form the ÜK101 - Muse Fanpage 🎸
-Project of the ÜK101 with some first experiences in HTML &amp; CSS
+Some first experiences in HTML &amp; CSS

 Preview of the sites (sorry it's written in german with some grammar mistakes)